 Tools: Cucumber Studio was chosen to document test cases.
 As a user-friendly, free application for small teams, it was a cost-effective option that didn’t require extensive training or the creation of many user accounts.
 The ability to export cases and execution results allowed for easy sharing with the client and broader internal team.

-Automation & testing: Test cases for the most critical functionalities of the platform were automated to allow us to perform the tests faster.
+- Automation & testing: Test cases for the most critical functionalities of the platform were automated to perform the tests faster.
 Automation also made it possible to generate a transaction dataset to be used for further testing.
 The majority of critical case tests were automated, while other tests were performed manually.
-The QA engineer then worked with the front-end and back-end developers to define the causes of errors and propose solutions.
+The QA engineer then worked with the front end and back end developers to define the causes of errors and propose solutions.

-Tools: Selenium WebDriver was chosen as the black box testing application for front-end automated testing.
-Simulating a real user, this application also makes it possible to run the same test on multiple browsers and operating systems.
+Tools: Selenium WebDriver was chosen as the black box testing application for front end automated testing.
+Simulating a real user, the application makes it possible to run the same test on multiple browsers and operating systems.

 The Page Object Model design pattern was used for testing architecture.
 This strategy facilitated test maintenance and prevented code duplication.